Banjo & Kazooie

-Banjo & Kazooie are the protagonists of the video game series Banjo-Kazooie, created by the British video game company Rare.
+Banjo & Kazooie are the protagonists of the video game series Banjo-Kazooie, owned by the British video game company Rare.
 They were introduced in the original Banjo-Kazooie (1998).
 Banjo is a honeybear who is accompanied by Kazooie, a bird who is often seen seeking shelter in Banjo's backpack and emerging to perform various moves and attacks.
 The pair's numerous adventures usually pit them against the evil witch Gruntilda.

 Banjo first made his solo debut as one of the playable characters in Diddy Kong Racing (1997).
 Decades after the release of their original game, Banjo and Kazooie gained widespread attention for their playable appearance in Nintendo's Super Smash Bros.
 Ultimate.